he3-app/documents/docs/guide/index.md

 ## Step 4: Develop tool

-Enter the project directory, install dependencies and develop tool with hot reload.
+Enter the tool directory downloaded in step 3, install dependencies and develop tool with hot reload.

 ::: tip Notice
 **npm** command needs to be executed in **node** environment, please click [nodejs](https://nodejs.org/) to install